gohugoio/hugo/content/content-management/cross-references.md

 ---

  The `ref` and `relref` shortcodes link documents together, both of which are [built-in Hugo shortcodes][].
-These shortcodes are also used to safely provide links to headings inside of your content, whether across documents or within a document.
+These shortcodes are also used to provide links to headings inside of your content, whether across documents or within a document.
 The only difference between `ref` and `relref` is whether the resulting URL is absolute (`http://1.com/about/`) or relative (`/about/`), respectively.

 ## Using `ref` and `relref`